VisTrails/VisTrails/doc/usersguide/packages.rst

 Let's now examine how this works.
-The first two lines simply import required components.
-The next three lines give |vistrails| meta-information about the package. ``Version`` is simply information about the package version.
+The ``__init__.py`` file provides metadata about the package.  ``Version`` is simply information about the package version.
 This might be tied to the underlying library or not.
 The only recommended guideline is that compatibility is not broken across minor releases, but this is not enforced in any way. ``Name`` is a human-readable name for the package.

 .. %\paragraph*{Choosing a good identifier}